trey/traefik-setup/README.md

 Log into your domain registrar and set up an **A record** to point to the IP address of the Droplet.

-### Create an Encrypted Password to Access Trafik’s Dashboard
+### Create an Encrypted Password to Access Traefik’s Dashboard

 Don’t skip this step.
 At first, I thought this was something you could just create in 1Password be done.
 However, you don’t use the password itself in the Traefik configuration file, you use the encrypted version of it.
 By all means, generate and store the actual password in 1Password, but you need this utility to generate the encrypted version of that password.